Drive sales on autopilot with ecommerce-focused featuresSee Features

 What is demographic segmentation?

-Demographic segmentation is a method of splitting your subscribers based on demographic factors like gender, age, location, income, and more.
-Doing this makes it easier to understand your various types of customers and their particular needs and interests.
+Demographic segmentation is a method of splitting your subscribers based on factors like gender, age, location, income, and more.
+Doing this makes it easier to understand your various types of customers as well as their particular needs and interests.

 Now that we’ve defined demographic segmentation, let’s take a look at some common demographic segmentation variables used in ecommerce marketing.

 The following methods of demographic segmentation are the most common and useful for helping businesses to personalize their marketing.

 Segmentation by age helps to define the right kind of marketing messages and communication channels.
 For example, a younger audience might respond better to certain social media channels than to email or SMS.

 Categories include children, adolescents, adults, and senior adults.
 You can also spilt these categories into different generations.
 For example generation Z would be interested in different products than other generations.

 People of different nationalities can have different expectations and needs.
 For example, marketing that could be considered acceptable in one country could come across as pushy and overbearing in another.
 This is also a great opportunity to send out promotions related to national holidays or events.